MinghuiChen43/awesome-deep-phenomena/README.md

 - On the Information Bottleneck Theory of Deep Learning. [[paper]](https://openreview.net/forum?id=ry_WPG-A-) [[code]](https://github.com/artemyk/ibsgd/tree/iclr2018)
   - Andrew Michael Saxe, Yamini Bansal, Joel Dapello, Madhu Advani, Artemy Kolchinsky, Brendan Daniel Tracey, David Daniel Cox. *ICLR 2018*
   - Digest: This submission explores [recent theoretical work](https://arxiv.org/abs/1703.00810) by Shwartz-Ziv and Tishby on explaining the generalization ability of deep networks.
 The paper gives counter-examples that suggest aspects of the theory might not be relevant for all neural networks.

+- SNIP: Single-shot Network Pruning based on Connection Sensitivity. [[paper]](https://arxiv.org/abs/1810.02340) [[code]](https://github.com/namhoonlee/snip-public)
+  - Namhoon Lee, Thalaiyasingam Ajanthan, Philip H. S. Torr. *ICLR 2019*
+  - Digest: In this work, we present a new approach that prunes a given network once at initialization prior to training.
+To achieve this, we introduce a saliency criterion based on connection sensitivity that identifies structurally important connections in the network for the given task.

 - The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks. [[paper]](https://arxiv.org/abs/1803.03635) [[code]](https://github.com/google-research/lottery-ticket-hypothesis)
   - Jonathan Frankle, Michael Carbin *ICLR 2019*